Lavitzio/LavitzFrostboltzWA/README.md

 Open to feedback and suggestions!

+If you want to remove the "Can cast" text:
+- It will automatically hide when you train Fireball Rank 2
-If you want to remove the "Can cast" text: edit the Cast Count weakaura under Display > Text Settings > Custom Function, at the bottom, delete `"Can cast" ..`
+- Else, you can edit the Cast Count weakaura under Display > Text Settings > Custom Function, at the bottom, delete [code]"Can cast" ..[/code]

 ## Helper Addons
 The unit frames in the screenshots are Luna Frames.
 Luna also provides the BANGER font shown in the screenshots.